arcticblizzard/harper-chronicles/docs/arcs/01-frailty-of-flesh/chapter-1.md

 _[I'll never understand these vows, especially the ritual behind them.
 Is performing the task not enough?
 What do these extraneous words add to the effort?]_{.harpr-aside}

-!!! example "Quest Move – Swear an Iron Vow"
+!!! example "Action Roll – Swear an Iron Vow"
     **Rank:** Troublesome
     **Action:** +Heart (+2) → `d6+2 = 8`
     **Challenge:** `d10=3`, `d10=10`